Romney camp tells rivals: You can't catch him

 Exit polls showed that Ohio voters viewed Romney as more likely to defeat Obama, but thought Santorum was more sympathetic to average Americans' concerns.

-Santorum has won support of religious conservatives thanks to his opposition to gay marriage and his views on other highly politicized social issues.
+Santorum has won support of religious conservatives thanks to his opposition to gay marriage and his views on other hot-button social issues.
 His controversial comments about birth control and the role of religion have alienated moderate-leaning voters, especially younger women who will be a key constituency in November.

-He has also focused on the white working-class voters who have moved increasingly to the Republican column in recent decades as their incomes have stagnated.
+He has also focused on the white working-class voters who have moved increasingly to the Republican column in recent decades as their economic fortunes have stagnated.

 Ron Paul, a U.S. congressman from Texas known for his libertarian views, had hoped to score his first win in Alaska, but came in a distant second behind Romney.

 In recent presidential campaigns, the Super Tuesday wave of primaries and caucuses has often settled the Republican race.
-In 2008, Romney won six of 21 state contests on Super Tuesday but left the race later that week to clear the way for eventual nominee John McCain.
+But this year's campaign is likely to stretch until April or May - or possibly until the last contest on June 26 - under new rules designed to attract more voters and boost enthusiasm.

-(Additional reporting by Sam Youngman in Massachusetts, Lily Kuo, Emily Stephenson, Susan Heavey and Alina Selyukh in Washington and Colleen Jenkins in Atlanta; Writing by Matt Spetalnick and John Whitesides; Editing by Alistair Bell and Xavier Briand)
+(Additional reporting by Sam Youngman in Massachusetts, Lily Kuo and Emily Stephenson and Susan Heavey in Washington and Colleen Jenkins in Atlanta; Writing by Matt Spetalnick and John Whitesides; Editing by Alistair Bell and Will Dunham)